Jatankapri/Diet-Recommendation-System/README.md

-# Diet-Recommendation-System
+# Diet-Recommendation-System using LSTM
-Minor Project
+A Minor Project on
-Diet Recomendation system with login.
+Diet Recomendation system using LSTM with login.